PepperInsure/PDF-OCR-RAG/README.md

 GPT-4o is said to be better at non-english languages.
 Should I use fixed size chunking or newline based?
 Japanese specific preprocessing, embedding, vectorsearch, or langdetect if needed.

+Is there a way to change the directory to work on both docker and local?
+Make the tests work!